hidyverse/r-novice-covid/_episodes/04-data-structures-part1.md

 > >
 > >
 > > ~~~
-> > cats <- read.csv(file="data/feline-data.csv", stringsAsFactors=FALSE)
+> > rats <- read.csv(file="data/rats-data.csv", stringsAsFactors=FALSE)
-> > str(cats$coat)
+> > str(rats$coat)
 > > ~~~
 > > {: .language-r}
 > >
-> > Another solution is use the argument `colClasses`
+> > Another solution is use the argument `colClasses` that allow finer
-> > that allow finer control.
+> > control.
 > >
 > >
 > > ~~~
-> > cats <- read.csv(file="data/feline-data.csv", colClasses=c(NA, NA, "character"))
+> > rats <- read.csv(file="data/rats-data.csv", colClasses=c(NA, NA, "character"))
-> > str(cats$coat)
+> > str(rats$coat)
 > > ~~~
 > > {: .language-r}
 > >
-> > Note: new students find the help files difficult to understand; make sure to let them know
+> > Note: new students find the help files difficult to understand; make
-> > that this is typical, and encourage them to take their best guess based on semantic meaning,
+> > sure to let them know that this is typical, and encourage them to
-> > even if they aren't sure.
+> > take their best guess based on semantic meaning, even if they aren't
-> {: .solution}
+> > sure. {: .solution} {: .challenge}
-{: .challenge}

 In modelling functions, it's important to know what the baseline levels are.
 This is assumed to be the first factor, but by default factors are labelled in alphabetical order.
-You can change this by specifying the levels:
+You can change this by specifying the
+levels:

 ~~~